 Acana and Orijen are two other brands that were once the poster children of “Not made in China”.
 Both are made by Champion Petfood.

 There are no ingredients from China used in the preparation of our dog and cat food formulas, including vitamins – we are 100% China-free.
 Our focus is on fresh ingredients supplied regionally.
 All our products are made exclusively within our own award-winning factory here in Alberta, Canada.

 And Orijen’s Facebook page said the same.
-And in fact, their Australian site still says this as of 2021.
+And in fact, their Australian site still says this as of 2021 [2022 update–that link now goes to a 404 page].
 But just in a few years that sentence was completely wiped from their Web site and replaced with marketing nonsense that’s frankly a bit insulting to the intelligence (“We believe that making the world’s best pet foods requires using the world’s best ingredients.”).

 Our focus when sourcing ingredients for ORIJEN and ACANA has always been on using ingredients from suppliers we know and trust.
 Part of this commitment is choosing suppliers with the technical expertise and rigorous standards to give us the best ingredients available.
 While we do not source ingredients directly from China, some of our B vitamins are made in the USA with raw materials that originate in China.
 This would apply to vitamins B1, B6 and B9, and is consistent throughout the pet food industry.
 We require that any vitamin components sourced from China must be human grade, and as such they undergo intensive testing to ensure the purity of the ingredient and accuracy of the blend.